 CANADIAN AGRI-BUSINESS EDUCATION FOUNDATION SCHOLARSHIP - $2,500

 Who is eligible: Canadian Grade 12 students who are entering into an accredited agriculture college or university.
-Six $2,500 scholarships will be awarded annually to students based on a combination of leadership attributes, academic standing, and an essay response to the question, "What do you consider to be the three main opportunities for the Canadian agriculture industry and which one inspires you the most?"
+Seven $2,500 scholarships will be awarded annually - one to an Alberta student - based on a combination of leadership attributes, academic standing, and an essay response to the question, "What do you consider to be the three main opportunities for the Canadian agriculture industry and which one inspires you the most?"

 CANADIAN COWBOYS ASSOCIATION HIGH SCHOOL RODEO SCHOLARSHIP - 2 of $500

 Must be a member in good standing with SHSRA; Provide proof of enrollment to a secondary institution or program prior to the Scholarship being paid out; Complete the application form in full. https://canadiancowboys.ca/scholarships/ Deadline July 31 of each year.

 Provide the CCA with a written application (essay form) that includes the following: